LeCAD-PEG/SOLPS-GUI/doc/source/howto/ids/index.rst

 .. figure:: images/CPO_Phase4TOP_schema3.*
    :alt: Partial tree structure of the EU-IM database [13] with
-         highlighted *edge* CPO data structure, relevant to this thesis.
+         highlighted *edge* CPO data structure, relevant to this documentation.
    :width: 70%
    :align: center

-   Partial tree structure of the EU-IM database [13] with highlighted *edge* CPO data structure, relevant to this thesis.
+   Partial tree structure of the EU-IM database [13] with highlighted *edge* CPO data structure, relevant to this documentation.

 .. _subsec-cpo_edge_structure: